 Conceiving an imaging project proposal:

 The Center welcomes all proposals to employ MRI and MRS in human and animal research.
 While fully developed proposals will be accepted for review, consultation and/or collaboration with MRRC faculty is strongly recommended, particularly for investigators with little or no technical expertise with MR. MRI/MRS experiments are typically quite complex and involve multiple considerations at all levels from design through data processing and analysis.
 MRRC faculty are available to consult on the design and execution of proposals.
 Thus, the first step in submission of a proposal should generally be consultation with an MRRC faculty member.
 The following suggestions will guide you toward the appropriate contact.
-Faculty may be contacted directly by email or appointments can be requested at [generic MRRC email link here] or through Latasha Daly at x3390.
+Faculty may be contacted directly by email or appointments can be requested through Latasha Daly by email or at extension 3390.

 - Human functional or structural studies: Dr. Michael Lipton, Dr. Mark Wagshul, Dr. Xiaobo Li, Dr. Craig Branch